List of Empire ships (R): Empire Rowan

 Empire Rowan was a 9,462 GRT CAM ship which was built by Harland & Wolff Ltd, Glasgow.
 Completed in 1922 as Lochgoil for Royal Mail Lines Ltd. Damaged by a mine on 6 October 1939 5 nmi from the Scarweather Light Vessel, Bristol Channel.
 Beached at Mumbles.
 Declared a constructive total loss but repaired.
 To MoWT in 1940 and renamed Empire Rowan.
 Torpedoed on 27 March 1943 by aircraft in Bay of Collo, northwest of Bône, Algeria and sunk.
 Wreck exploded underwater on 8 January 1951, believed to be caused by an unofficial salvage attempt.

 Empire Ruby

-Empire Ruby was a 667 GRT (800 DWT) coaster which was built by G Brown & Co (Marine) Ltd, Greenock.
+Empire Ruby was a 667 GRT (800 DWT) coaster which was built by George Brown & Co (Marine) Ltd, Greenock.
 Launched on 26 June 1941 and completed in October 1941.
 Sold in 1946 to Athel Line Ltd and renamed Athelruby.
 Operated under the management of United Molasses Co Ltd, London.
 Sold in 1950 to F T Everard & Sons Ltd and renamed Akinity.
 Scrapped in April 1965 at Bruges, Belgium.